websocket-client/websocket-client/docs/source/examples.rst

     header={"CustomHeader1":"123", "NewHeader2":"Test"}, on_message=on_message)
   wsapp.run_forever()

-Disabling SSL or hostname verification
+Disabling SSL or Hostname Verification
 ---------------------------------------

 See the relevant :ref:`FAQ` page for instructions.